Evansville Dog Bite Lawyers Providing Legal Services for Victims Of Animal Attacks

-Law firms like our select only the best, award winning attorneys, with positive reviews and many years of experience.
+Law firms like ours select only the best, award-winning attorneys, with positive reviews and many years of experience.

 When you turn to our law firm, you’ll work with an aggressive and honest attorney who will work hard to represent your interests.

 Contact us if you’re seeking a lawyer to represent your dog bite lawsuit, a dog mauling case or wrongful death claim.

 Dogs are considered man’s best friend, but on occasion, a dog’s instincts or training can kick in, resulting in a dangerous situation where an individual is bitten or even attacked.
 Dog bites can lead to many serious and permanent injuries or disfigurement, so it’s important to seek out help from a top attorney who can work to help you get the compensation you deserve for your losses, including medical bills, pain and suffering, and lost wages.

 A puppy bite can have serious, lifelong consequences.
 Often, the victims are children, who may be traumatized for many years to come as a result of their negative experience.
 Victims can also have permanent disfigurement, scarring, nerve damage, and even disability from an animal attack.

 The attorneys of Tuley Law Office are here to help with your dog bite lawsuit or any other personal injury claim.
 Serving Evansville, Indiana and the surrounding regions, Tuley Law Office was founded by Attorney Daniel Tuley who has been serving clients in wrongful death and personal injury claims for more than 30 years.

 Therefore, if you’ve been the victim of a dog bite or animal attack, call our law firm to arrange a no-cost consultation session at (812) 434-1936.

 Questions About Dog Bites & Personal Injury Lawsuits